-Also, check out my blog on “money notes,” which will describe how to achieve what is called formant.
+Check out my blog on “money notes,” which will describe how to achieve what is called formant.
 An expansion of sound without an increase of musculature or air pressure.

-Stay Within Your Vocal Range
+3. Stretch Your Vocal Range Strategically

-Do Not Over Breathe on High Notes
+4. Do Not Over-Breathe on High Notes

-Over breathing is very common in the higher register.
-When you reach for that high note, it’s tempting to over breath.
-It feels like if you just push a little more, you’ll get there, but it’s not so.
-Over breathing will cause too much strain on your throat muscles by overloading the vocal cords with more pressure, introducing the outer muscles of the larynx and resulting in a sore throat you’re trying to avoid.
+Over-breathing will cause too much strain on your throat muscles by overloading the vocal cords with more pressure, introducing the outer muscles of the larynx and resulting in a sore throat you’re trying to avoid.
 Vocal lessons, as mentioned earlier, are an easy way to have someone help you learn that control.

-Maintain Proper Body Posture
+5. Maintain Proper Body Posture

 And please, see a chiropractor and/or massage therapist.
 I have benefitted greatly in my ability to maintain good posture with each visit.
 And I ALWAYS sing better after a visit.
 Plus, if you have a tight or kinked neck, an adjustment can bring immediate relief!

-Avoid Dairy While Singing…perhaps?
+6. Avoid Dairy While Singing… Perhaps?

 To be sure, I know TONS of singers—including me on most days—who can drink milk, eat a cheese pizza, or have a bowl of ice cream before a performance and be just fine.
 Maybe not for the long haul.
 Especially if the quality is poor.